hongaar/ajde/README.md

 #### A framework for clients

-Current development on the Ajde CMS is taking place in the `cms` branch.
-To get the latest snapshot of Ajde, make sure to clone this branch.
+Current development focuses on the CMS system, and Ajde is evolving to a complete web application administration package.
+However, CMS might not be the right designation.
+It has some typical CMS characteristics - and we will expand those in the future - but at its core it is mainly an extensive CRUD layer with a highly customizable GUI.

 ----------------